fakturoid/fakturoid-php/README.md

 Library requires PHP 8.2 (or later) and `ext-json`, `nyholm/psr7` and `psr/http-client` extensions.

 ## User agent and HTTP client
-You need to create your own client that implements `Psr\Http\Client\ClientInterface` or you can use `symfony/http-client` or `guzzlehttp/guzzle`.
-And you also need to set a default header value for this client, where you need to specify User-Agent.
+You need to create your own client that implements [`Psr\Http\Client\ClientInterface`](https://www.php-fig.org/psr/psr-18/) or you can use `symfony/http-client`, `guzzlehttp/guzzle` or [other](https://packagist.org/providers/psr/http-client-implementation).
+And you also need to set a default header value for this client, where you need to [specify User-Agent](https://www.fakturoid.cz/api/v3#identification).

 ### Creating a client using Guzzle
 ```php